 Here’s how I stumbled into unintentionally owning (but not making) my own starter.

-I was given my starter by a neighbor who had ordered it for herself, but who upon receiving it, then realized the level of involvement one needs to be a good sourdough parent, and who (happily, inasmuch as it concerned me) asked me if I might be willing to adopt.
+I was given my starter by a neighbor who had ordered it for herself, but who upon receiving it, then realized the level of involvement one needs to be a good sourdough parent, and who (happily, inasmuch as it concerned me) asked me if I might be willing to adopt her starter.
 I jumped at the chance, produced my first “meh” loaf of bread by following the directions that came with my King Arthur starter, and began my journey toward making truly wonderful sourdough bread.

 My search goes on for different varieties and uses of sourdough, and so far, I’ve found I can make a scrumptious sourdough pizza crust, and wonderful waffles using my sourdough starter.
 I’ve also discovered that there are some phenomenally bad sourdough recipes out there on the internet, and that you can’t trust every recipe you run into, no matter how yummy it sounds.
 But at least I don’t have to make THOSE cinnamon rolls again!